HRAMF/chronicles_of_lance_and_loom/load_prompt.md

 4. **Treat that folder as the canonical project root.**
    - All relative paths (e.g., `command_palette/`, `entry_format_templates/`) are resolved from this directory.

-6. Parse project_instructions.md as an executable prompt.

-Treat it as the driver directive.

-Execute its logic linearly.

-Do not override or inject external logic unless instructed within.
+5. Parse and execute `project_instructions.md` as the sole driver directive.
+Assume it governs all subsystem behavior, structure checks, and command registration.

 6. Halt if project_instructions.md is missing or malformed.